 - Work Experience

 - Links to Canada

 These details are then evaluated and converted into scores via the Comprehensive Ranking System (CRS) will be entered into Express Entry draws, which usually take place every two weeks.
+To calculate your CRS score, you can visit the CRS score calculator here on our site.
 Applicants with the highest scores will receive an Invitation to Apply (ITA) for permanent residence.
 The Express Entry system is one of the most popular ways to immigrate to Canada as it does not require a job offer in Canada, allowing you to work anywhere, and the application process can take as little as six months.